kieranjwhite/fezier/README.md

 the required code.

 The dirty rectangle is returned by draw_canvasDirty(&G_p_globals->canvas).
-If fezier was initialised with a devicePixelRatio < 0, the returned dirty rectangle defines the location of pixels which have been altered in G_p_globals->canvas.p_bitmap and their destination rectangle on your canvas / surface.
+If Fezier was initialised with a devicePixelRatio < 0, the returned dirty rectangle defines the location of pixels which have been altered in G_p_globals->canvas.p_bitmap and their destination rectangle on your canvas / surface.
 The dirty rect coordinates are inclusive.

-If fezier was initialised with a devicePixelRatio > 0, then the destination coords on your canvas / surface must be calculated by multiplying the the x,y coords in the dirty rectangle by the value returnd by draw_brushMagFactor(&brush) and the source pixels (still
+If Fezier was initialised with a devicePixelRatio > 0, then the destination coords on your canvas / surface must be calculated by multiplying the the x,y coords in the dirty rectangle by the value returnd by draw_brushMagFactor(&brush) and the source pixels (still